act-rules/act-rules.github.io/_rules/table-header-cell-has-assigned-cells-d0f69e.md

 ## Assumptions

 This rule assumes that table header cells have a relationship conveyed through the presentation with other cells within the same table.
-It excludes edge cases such as a table definition with only one header cell or a table definition with multiple headers and no other cells that would correspond to them.
-The rule fails in such scenarios, but [success criterion 1.3.1 Info and Relationships][sc1.3.1] could still be satisfied.

 ## Accessibility Support